-Owner seeks to evict strip club and squatters from condemned building
+Rent arrears and squatters threaten lease of strip club in condemned building

 There was no conclusive evidence as to who caused the electrical fault, and Taylor said it was not him and that Alsaloom had flouted his responsibilities as a landlord.

-This led to Taylor being unable to operate his business to its full potential so he stopped paying rent.
+This had led to Taylor being unable to operate his business to its full potential and so he stopped paying rent.

 Attempts to then evict him from the building were firmly rejected by Taylor, Wano said.